tzeumer/Sip2Wrapper/README.md

 print_r($gossip->parseFeePaidResponse( $gossip->get_message($msg) ));
 ```

-Fee positions can be fetched using a Y a position 7 in a Patron Information request (code 63).
+Fee positions can be fetched using a Y a position 7 (counting from 0 as in the standard it really is the 6th) in a Patron Information request (code 63).
 It returns these additional fields:
 ```
 FIELD    USED IN (Responses) Description
 FA       64, 38              Ammount of for fee position (alway dot as decimal seperator)